Last Updated on February 4, 2021 by Maxwell Harris

 What does Liposomal mean?

 Liposomes were initially discovered in the 1960s.
-Since then, there have been developments to improve the effectiveness of liposomes in delivering essential nutrients and medicines like CBD in the body.
-Liposomes are water-soluble and fat-soluble.
-These unique features aid in providing molecules in liposomes like CBD to the intended destinations without any degradation.
+Since then, there have been developments to improve their effectiveness in delivering essential nutrients and other compounds such as CBD in the body.
+Liposomes are made out of the same material as cell membranes making them biodegradable and bioavailable

 Dr Rae argues that continuous studies of the liposomal delivery system and CBD have improved the liposomal effectiveness and bioavailability.
 This, in turn, enhances the absorption rate of medicines and nutrients in the human bloodstream.
 Besides, improved liposomal bioavailability aids in the movement of CBD in tissues, cells and body organs; thus, consumers get the desired benefits from their CBD.